Line 6 Finch West: Route description

-From west to east, the 10.3 km line will run from Humber College's North Campus at Highway 27 in Etobicoke to Finch West station on Line 1 Yonge–University, at Keele Street in North York.
+From west to east, the 10.3 km line will run from Humber Polytechnic's North Campus at Highway 27 in northern Etobicoke, starting at Humber College station (which will use the institution's former name) to Finch West station on the University branch of Line 1 Yonge–University, at Keele Street in North York.
 Between the two terminals, there will be 16 on-street stops, all along Finch Avenue, where tracks run in the middle of the street, segregated from traffic.
 In mid-block, the street will be 36 m wide, with the LRT right-of-way being about 8 m wide.
+The line will have six intermediate turnback points in addition to the turnbacks at the two terminal stations.

-From its western terminal, Humber College station, the line will run north in a trench along the west side of Highway 27 to its intersection with Finch Avenue, where the line will curve east in a short tunnel under the intersection and rise to street level along Finch Avenue.
+From its western terminal at Humber College station, the line will run north in a trench along the west side of Highway 27 to its intersection with Finch Avenue, where the line will curve east in a short tunnel under the intersection and rise to street level along Finch Avenue.

-On Finch Avenue east of Highway 27, there will be two centre-reserved lanes for the LRT flanked by two traffic lanes in each direction as well as bike lanes.
+On Finch Avenue east of Highway 27, there will be two centre-reserved lanes for the LRT flanked by two traffic lanes in each direction as well as bicycle lanes.
 The Westmore stop will be the first stop (from west to east) of 16 along the route.

-After passing the Martin Grove stop, the line will circumvent the north edge of the Albion Centre with three stops: Albion, Stevenson and Mount Olive located within a distance of about 800 m.
+After passing the Martin Grove stop, the line will circumvent the north side of the Albion Centre shopping mall with three stops: Albion, Stevenson and Mount Olive located within a distance of about 800 m.

 At the Rowntree Mills stop, the line will cross the Humber River where Islington Avenue and Finch Avenue intersect on a bridge over the river with far-side stops on opposite sides of the river.

 The line passes the Pearldale, Duncanwoods, Milvan Rumike, Emery, and Signet Arrow stops before passing under Highway 400.
 One block east of the Norfinch Oakdale stop, at York Gate Boulevard, there will be a wye junction to the line's maintenance and storage facility.
 The next stop, Jane and Finch, will be a transfer point to the 35 Jane bus, which was the TTC's fifth busiest bus route in 2018.

-After passing the Driftwood and Tobermory stops, Line 6 runs over Black Creek and the Sentinel stop will be the last on-street stop before the line's eastern terminal.
-About 500 m east of the latter stop, opposite Romfield Lane, the line will descend into a tunnel under Keele Street to terminate inside Finch West station.
+After passing the Driftwood and Tobermory stops, Line 6 runs over Black Creek and the Sentinel stop will be the last on-street stop before the line's eastern terminus.
+About 500 m east of the Sentinel stop, opposite Romfield Lane and adjacent to James Cardinal McGuigan Catholic High School, the line will descend into a tunnel under Keele Street to terminate at Finch West station.